LunaBitar1998/Image-Registeraion-for-Chest-CT-volumes/README.md

 - Set the necessary paths in the notebook:
   - **`base_path`** → Path to the dataset location.
   - **`elastix_path` & `transformix_path`** → Paths to your local installation of **Elastix** and **Transformix**.
-  - **Voxel sizes and image dimensions** for each dataset are available in the **dataset folder**.
+  - **Voxel sizes and image dimensions** for each dataset are available in the table in the **Dataset Summary**.

 ### 4️ Run the Pipeline
 - Open **`Run_Pipeline.ipynb`** in Jupyter Notebook.
-- Execute all cells sequentially to process:
+- Execute the file to process:
   - **Preprocessing**
   - **Lung Segmentation**
   - **Registration using Elastix**